nixops/NoBoundaries/README.md

+# Contest is over, now the real work begins.
+New version upcoming including all drivers and miner details.

 # A blockchain without boundaries.

 The following instructions will walk you through the process of setting up a portable Burstcoin node.
 This device is fully